Looking for some great ways to save money this year?

 I’ve been using the law of attraction for years to save money and attract money to me.

-“My student loan debt is out of control,” “I have no extra money to save,” etc.
+- “My student loan debt is out of control”

-So we continue to be broke, have so much debt, rent and not buy a home, etc.
+So we continue to be broke, have so much debt, rent, not buy a home, etc.

-“I have extra money in the bank as savings,” etc.
+- “I have extra money in the bank as savings”

-We must also truly believe that it will happen and remove all doubts and limiting beliefs.
+We must also believe it will happen and remove all doubts and limiting beliefs.

 These are called “grateful intentions.”

-I’m so passionate about this, I even wrote a book about it!
+I’m so passionate about this that I even wrote a book about it!

 Do You Have Other Ways to Save Money?